 What are the professors like?
 Are they actively involved in disability ministry?

 The professors of the GCDM program are a knowledgeable and experienced group.
-And courses that address disability concerns will be taught by or at least include the voices of persons with disabilities.
+Courses that address disability concerns will be taught by or at least include the voices of persons with disabilities.

-Will I have access to professors, the bookstore, the library and other services?
+Will I have access to professors, the library and other services?

 Seminary offices and the library are open during the times when GCDM courses are held, so students have access to the services they need to succeed in their studies.